Perspectives of Modeling and SimulationÂ

 Project: Storytelling with data

 The class inspired me to learn more about data visualization and data storytelling.
-Thus, I started to read the books by Cole Nussbaumer Knaflic, Steve Wexler, Jeffrey Shaffer and Andy Cotgreave.
-One day, I hope to apply the acquired knowledge to the creation of powerful visualizations of radiation effects on humans.
+I started to read books by Cole Nussbaumer Knaflic, Steve Wexler, Jeffrey Shaffer and Andy Cotgreave.
+One day, I hope to apply the acquired knowledge to making informative visualizations of radiation effects on humans.

 Data Mining